gustavocoding/oc-cluster-up/README.md

 docker run -it -p 9000:9000 -v /tmp/:/tmp/ -v /etc/docker/certs.d/:/certs/ -v /var/run/docker.sock:/var/run/docker.sock gustavonalle/oc-cluster-up
 ```

-Open another terminal, and you should see one master, two nodes, and the main container:
+Open another terminal, and you should see one master, one node, and the main container:

 ```
 $ docker ps